jkomyno/hw-big-data-computing/README.md

 # Homework Big Data Computing

-These are my homeworks for the Big Data Computing course at University of Padova (UNIPD).
+This repository hosts my homework for the Big Data Computing course at University of Padova (UNIPD).
-These homeworks were evaluated as:
+These 3 exercises were evaluated as:

 - hw1: 2/2 points
 - hw2: 3/3 points
 - hw3: 3/3 points

-Moreover, we received an additional point for submitting every homework before the deadline.
+Moreover, we received an additional point for submitting every exercise before the deadline.

 ## Technology Stack

-The homeworks are implemented in Java 8.
+The homework is implemented in Java 8.
-I've refactored the three homeworks into a single Gradle multi-project.
+I've refactored the three exercises into a single Gradle multi-project.

 This project has been tested on: